 Mental Health in Schools

-We also understand that schools are stretched very thin.
-We support increased funding to train school faculty and staff on the early warning signs of mental health conditions and how to link students to services.
-Funding would also allow school-based mental health professionals to coordinate services and supports between schools and the community mental health system.
+- NAMI supports funding to allow schools to train faculty and staff on the early warning signs of mental health conditions and how to link students to services.

 - And, NAMI believes that every school should also be able to provide school-based and/or school-linked mental health services.
 School-based mental health services bring trained community mental health professionals into schools, where school-linked mental health services link families to resources in the community.

 - Schools should also have the funding necessary to coordinate school-based mental health services with the community mental health system so children and young adults do not fall through the cracks.

 - Investing in children’s mental health improves the lives of children and families.
 When children get the right care at the right time, we can prevent negative outcomes like school failure, hospitalization—and even suicide.